 Influenza, as common as it is, is a greatly misunderstood disease.
 Each year we confront seasonal, or interpandemic, influenza.
-Seasonal influenza kills about 250,000 to 300,000 people each year throughout the world.27 In the United States 36,000 people die each year, more than 90 percent of
+Seasonal influenza kills about 250,000 to 300,000 people each year throughout the world.
+In the United States 36,000 people die each year, more than 90 percent of whom are 65 years or older.
+Superimposed on this yearly cycle is the ever-present threat of an influenza pandemic.
+A pandemic occurs through exposure to a microbe for which there is no baseline immunity in the population.

-The worst influenza pandemic in history occurred in 1918-1919.29 There were 40 million deaths throughout the world and a half-million deaths in the United States.
+The worst influenza pandemic in history occurred in 1918-1919.
+There were 40 million deaths throughout the world and a half-million deaths in the United States.
 Unlike the seasonal flu that typically kills the elderly, the 1918 pandemic killed young people as well.
 Even though they were fundamentally healthy, 20-, 30-, and 40-year-old people were dying because they had no background immunity to the virus, and the virus was particularly virulent.